 The University must retain course work and examination scripts for a specified period in order to meet academic, statutory and regulatory requirements.
 However, after this period, assessed coursework and examination scripts should be securely destroyed to avoid the build-up of documentation for reasons of health and safety, data protection and business efficiency.

 All assessed material of students (i.e. examination scripts, assessed essays, posters, videotapes, dissertations etc.) which contributes to a final award must be retained for one year after the student has graduated or ceases to be an enrolled student of the University.
-(While the advice from the JISC is that examinations scripts be retained for 3 years, it is not felt to be practical for issues of storage capacity, plus it is felt by the University that the time limit within the University’s procedures for appeals means that the Limitation Act would not apply (this states a 6 year time limit).This is a minimum period of retention and Colleges/Schools are free to keep assessed material for longer if they so wish (subject to guidelines in the section “Retention of work for longer periods of time”).
+(While the advice from the JISC is that examinations scripts be retained for 3 years, it is not felt to be practical for issues of storage capacity, plus it is felt by the University that the time limit within the University’s procedures for appeals means that the Limitation Act would not apply (this states a 6 year time limit).This is a minimum period of retention and Faculties/Schools are free to keep assessed material for longer if they so wish (subject to guidelines in the section “Retention of work for longer periods of time”).